BenWheatley/CitationHelper/README.md

 # CitationHelper
-Helps create wikipedia citations from academic publications.
+Helps create Wikipedia citations from academic publications.

 Justification: I wanted to improve a citation that on Wikipedia.
 There were 75 authors, and it's a bit tedious to add them manually.
 This takes a string of comma-separated names, and creates a new string in the appropriate style: